Cars

 Hinckley, and Bedford's Glyn Pursey 175 .

-John Hillam was "so near" to top honours on several occasions.
 Coming straight at you is #99, Ivan Braddock from Macclesfield, who raced from1973 to 1980, leading Knutsford's Harold Lomas #237, and 135 Colin Taylor from Warrington.
 (All those photos were from Hednesford.)
 Here Hillam's 229 car runs in the wet at Hednesford.
 Lastly, what Martin (on the right) refers to as "the notorious Packer bros from Birmingham" in the Leicester pits, by the 154 car of Brian Powles.

 brothers travelled everywhere for BriSCAS F1 / F2 races (Belle Vue / Bradford / Rochdale / Coventry / Hednesford / Leicester / Long